uswds/uswds-site/_components/language-selector/language-selector--unstyled.md

 ---
 component:
-  about: true
+  about: false
+  variant: unstyled
   status: ready
   package: usa-language-selector
-  dependencies:
   image: /assets/img/components/language-selector/language-selector-unstyled-example.png
   demo: components-language-selector--unstyled
+  dependencies:
 guidancePath: guidance/variants/unstyled
 layout: component
-lead: Orient users to a site with deeper hierarchical needs.
+lead: Use the unstyled version of the language button if your implementation calls for a link or should be placed in a secondary navigation section with other links.
 order: 03
 parent: Language selector
 permalink: /components/language-selector/unstyled/